newtmex/xHousing/README.md

 ## Project Set Up

+### Prerequisites
+You must have your environment setup for [MultiversX development](https://docs.multiversx.com/sdk-and-tools/troubleshooting/rust-setup) and [NextJS app development](https://nextjs.org/).
+Yarn is also required for NodeJS package management.

+### Deploy Contracts
--   Clone this Repo
+-   Clone this repository
--   Cd into the folder
+-   `cd interact-rs`
--   Create a `config.toml` file in the `interact-rs` folder with the following content set
+-   Create a `config.toml` file with the following content set

 ```toml
 contracts_owner_pem = "path-to-pem-file.pem" # Used to deploy all contracts
 gateway = "the-multiversx-public-gateway-you-chose-or-alocal-one" # eg "https://devnet-gateway.multiversx.com"
 ```

--   Now run `cargo run start-ico`.
-This will deploy all the contracts and create an `interaction` folder
+-   Run `cargo run start-ico`.
+This will deploy all the contracts and create an `interaction` folder for the deploment network.
+The folder will contain info about the contracts and ecosystem state.
 -   Inside the interaction folder a `state.toml` file will be created, copy the contents and populate the appropriate `x-housing-ui/src/config/**` file
 -   Now cd into the `x-housing-ui` folder and run `yarn install`
--   The run `yarn build-{CONFIG}` where `CONFIG` can be `devnet`, `localnet`, etc
+-   Run `yarn build-{CONFIG}` where `CONFIG` can be `devnet`, `localnet`, etc
 -   Finally run `yarn preview` then visit the page at `http://localnet:3000`